maartene/AoC2024/Day23/NOTES.md

 - ✅ Read the description
 - ✅ Import the input data
-- 🚧 Work through the example input from result back, until the example input passes without faking the response
+- ✅ Work through the example input from result back, until the example input passes without faking the response
+- ✅ First star! ⭐️